Paris, Texas (film): Themes and interpretation

-The 1958 Ford Ranchero is Travis' chosen vehicle.

-Robert Phillip Kolker and Peter Beickene wrote that the film presents the United States as "a fantasyland, a place of striking images, a mise-en-scène of desert and city".
+Robert P. Kolker and Peter Beickene wrote that the film presents the United States as "a fantasyland, a place of striking images, a mise-en-scène of desert and city".
 Aside from the landscape, there are references to U.S. culture and film and similarities to John Ford's 1956 film The Searchers.
 Academic Roger Cook argued there is a connection between the character of Travis and his surroundings observable on the ride to California.
 The character gradually moves from the "desolate" to civilization, and continually tries to derail this difficult transition.
-His vehicles of choice possibly also reflect his characterization, as his preferred rental car has a bump, and he switches to a clearly used 1958 Ford Ranchero for his return to Texas.
+His vehicles of choice possibly also reflect his characterization, as his preferred rental car has a bump, and he switches to a clearly used 1959 Ford Ranchero for his return to Texas.

 Thomas Elsaesser observed that many of the journeys in Wenders's filmography are in search of a woman.
 In the case of Paris, Texas, this is with the aim of "escaping her 'now' in order to find her as she was 'then.
 Kolker and Beickene commented on the lack of touch, or even "emotional fulfillment", between Travis and Jane at the end, aside from their faces merging in the glass and their discussions of their emotions.

 Marc Silberman examined how personal identity is also a theme in the film, as the name "Paris" is deceptive, conjuring images of France but referring to Texas.
 This is evident in what Travis calls "Daddy's joke" about Travis's mother being from Paris, and his belief that he was conceived there causes him to believe going there will allow him to achieve self-realization.
 Elsaesser believed Travis sends Hunter in his stead to reunite with Jane.
 Elsaesser called this an example of a complicated system in which various characters see each other through fantasy and remake each other as they desire.
 Travis's father had seen his mother as a Parisian, and this became "a sickness".

 Cook opined that returning to the sanctuary of the road is Travis's response to having suffered the worst modern American experience, turning his son over to the boy's mother.
 Stan Jones suggested that the story involves a "European way of seeing", as Travis evolves from a perceiver to a driving force then back to a perceiver before finally withdrawing.
 Wenders said that the final scene, where Travis leaves Jane and Hunter behind, marked the beginning of the next chapter in his own filmography: "This scene for me had a liberating effect ...
 I let him disappear in my own way, and all my previous male characters went with him.
 They have all taken up residence in a retirement home on the outskirts of Paris, Texas."

 Paris, Texas is in the road movie genre, but Guardian critic Guy Lodge suggested it could also be considered a Western.
 Stan Jones noted Mark Luprecht had classified Paris, Texas as a tragedy and had detected Oedipal themes in its depiction of family.